What are your Terms & Conditions?

 Who travels with Big Mountain?

-Most of the participants are between the ages of 30 and 50.
+Most of the participants range between 30 and 50 years of age.
 Older and younger travelers are also on our trips.
 You'll meet solo travelers and couples on your trip who represent a diversity of interests and occupations and share a common love for mountain biking, the outdoors and adventure travel.
 Big Mountain riders come from all over the world.

 If I am traveling alone, can I have a private room or will you match me with a roommate?